WHAT IS BUSHTV

 MY PORTFOLIO

-I specialize in cultivating enduring relationships with a select group of esteemed clients, maintaining long-term partnerships rather than engaging in sporadic projects.
-My expertise lies in crafting compelling narratives and orchestrating impactful campaigns.
-I possess a diverse skill set encompassing video production, editing, design and print, radio, web, and social media, allowing me to execute multi-channel campaigns seamlessly.
+I specialise in cultivating enduring relationships with social impact legends all over the world, maintaining long-term partnerships rather than engaging in sporadic projects.
+My expertise lies in crafting compelling narratives and orchestrating impactful campaigns and media content strategies that align with our clients values.
+I possess a diverse skill set encompassing storytelling, campaigning, fundraising, video production, editing, design and print, radio, web, and social media, allowing me to execute multi-channel campaigns seamlessly.

 Most of my clientele comprises Indigenous-controlled organisations or individuals who entrust me with their projects.
 Additionally, I often venture into documentary production for television, collaborating with individuals with a unique message and a visionary outlook.
-Furthermore, I devote my time to volunteering in the hospice space, aiding individuals nearing the end of their lives in sharing their personal stories.
+Furthermore, I devote my time to volunteering in the prison and hospice space, aiding individuals to find their own story, especially those nearing the end of their life.

 Untold Stories